 The Device Manager in Windows allows you to update or get driver information about the hardware connected to your computer.
 We will show you how to open the Device Manager, use it, and learn about drivers.

-If you want to know about drivers in a more in-depth manner, I suggest that you go and read further on Wikipedia.
+If you want to know more about drivers in-depth, I suggest you go and read further on Wikipedia.

 What is the Windows Device Manager?

-It is a small application known as an applet that is found in the Control Panel.
+Device Manager is a small application known as an applet found in the Control Panel.
 It contains a list of all the drivers for all the devices connected to the computer.

-You can remove, install and update drivers for each hardware component that has been detected and connected to your computer.
+You can use Device Manager to remove, install and update drivers for each hardware component detected and connected to your computer.

 - Open the Start Menu (Press the ⊞ Windows Key on the keyboard).

-If this shortcut isn’t there on your desktop, you can add it using your theme settings.
+If this shortcut isn’t on your desktop, you can add it using your theme settings.

-If you still aren’t able to get the shortcut on your desktop, press and hold the Windows key (⊞) on your keyboard and tap the ‘Pause’ key and release the Windows key.
+If you still can’t get the shortcut on your desktop, press and hold the Windows key (⊞) on your keyboard, tap the Pause key, and release the Windows key.

 You can open the category of the driver by clicking on the arrow on the left of the group name.